 The goal of the student internship is to create a link between academia and industry, especially in the field of IT security, and to get practical experience.
 It gives students the opportunity to apply the knowledge gained during their studies in practice and strengthens their ability to work in a team.
 The student internship can also be completed after the submission of the Master thesis.
 Each student is responsible for the arrangement of her/his internship.
 The total duration of the student internship should be equivalent at least to two months full-time job.
 If possible, the internship should by taken as full time and without interruption.
 Working days missed due to sickness should be caught up.

 We welcome students who would like Prof. Panchenko to act as a mentor for their student internship.
 To this end, according to the regulations, the internship should be approved by Prof. Panchenko at least four weeks before its start.
 For the approval, you need to submit to our secretary the internship recognition form filled out together with one-page detailed description (written by you) of what you will be doing during your internship.
-The description of the work should be detailed and not superficial.
+The description of the work should be detailed and not superficial, and it should be approved by the company.
 Do not forget to name the company and the name of your supervisor in the company.
 Please do not send us documents such as your working contract or announcement of the position from the company.
 We mainly check whether the work you will be doing is related to the subject of your studies (e.g., Cyber Security) and whether the amount of work is sufficient to fill in / justify at least two months, full-time job.

 It is recommended that the student regularly records her/his working hours as well as detailed information about the tasks executed during the internship.